jskycak3/jpskycak.github.io/_pages/compsci.md

 ## [Bio](#bio)

-I'm a GaTech CS master's student who is interested in computational approaches to medicine.
 I come from a broad computational background, including industry work in data science and undergraduate research in physics / math / computational neuroscience.
+Now, I'm interested in computational approaches to medicine.
 I also like to write expository documents, since "the best way to learn is to teach."

 ## [Experience](#experience)